nextoa/comb/README.md

 ### DEPENDS

-- Python2.7(We didn't test on other version.If you work it on other version success,let me know)
+- Python2.7(I haven't test on other version.If you work it on other version success,let me know)
 - [Optional]
 	- Mongo
 	- Redis(Plan)